 I began my search for the best gooey, chewy flapjack on the Smitten Kitchen site.
 One of the most incredible food blogs out there.
 I had seen that she had a recipe for Chewy Granola Bars and that inspired me to hit upon the magic ratio of sugar, butter and syrup for this best flapjacks recipe.
 She is a genius.

-It is a simple recipe consisting of melting ingredients in a saucepan and then mixing the toffee syrup into the oats.
+Through many trials I eventually came up with these stupendously glorious soft but chewy flapjacks.
+It is an easy flapjack recipe too consisting of simply melting ingredients in a saucepan and then mixing the toffee syrup into the oats.
 I heat the sauce into a bit of a caramel.
 It starts to come up in thick bubbles (lava) and from then on you keep stirring.
 Err on the side of caution though and if you are not used to making caramel then leave it only twenty seconds once it starts bubbling.
 It’s quite hard to tell because the syrup is dark already.
 As a guide on a medium heat I would say about 40 seconds.
 The dark brown sugar (soft) is already half way near a toffee flavour so don’t sweat it.

 I also take 50 grams of the oats and whizz in the food processor until they are flour like.
 This gives a great texture to the flapjack.
 The mixture is quite wet before and after baking but firms up significantly when cold.
 They are ready when golden brown all over.
 The edges have a tendency to darken so make sure your oven is at the right temp.
 I keep an oven thermometer in there all the time.
 I think my oven is posessed.
 Remove from the oven and leave to cool in the tin.
 I like to put them in the fridge to really cool down.
 In my genuine opinion these are the best flapjacks out there.
 Bold I know…..Eat them and weep…